Introduction to Crate Training Your Dog

 Toys that slowly release treats are ideal, and also a chew toy for their growing puppy teeth.
 This is a great tip to help your puppy get used to the crate and enjoy it, and to help your puppy sleep through the night.
 Too many toys may overwhelm your pup, but two or three can go a long way toward making the crate alluring.

-As soon as your pup is housebroken, put in some blankets to make the crate that much more cozy.
+As soon as your pup is housebroken, put in some blankets to make the crate that much more cozy, unless your dog is prone to chewing on and ripping them.
 Specifically include blankets that have your scent so your pup will feel less lonely.
-Over time, they will recognize the crate as their safe space and will lay in their crate even when it’s open.
+Over time, they will recognize the crate as their safe space and will lie in their crate even when it’s open.

 Dogs tend to prefer dens, and if you make their crate a den, they will fall in love with it.
 Creating a space like this where your dog can feel safe, secure, and comfortable can also help calm a reactive dog.